2026 NBA Finals

 On Chasing History presented by Michelob ULTRA, the Knicks roll and land a spot in the NBA Finals for the first time in 27 years.

-On Friday, ESPN reported Robinson had surgery on the finger and plans to play in Game 1 of the NBA Finals while wearing a brace to protect the injury.
-The Knicks will play Game 1 of the NBA Finals next Wednesday on the road against either Oklahoma City or San Antonio.
+Last Friday, ESPN reported Robinson had surgery on the finger and was planning to play while wearing a brace to protect the injury.

 Robinson appeared in 13 of New York’s first 16 games through the first three rounds of the playoffs, including more than 17 minutes off the bench in the Eastern Conference Finals-clinching victory at Cleveland.
 The Knicks returned to practice at home on Thursday.